perfood/couch-auth/README.md

 If you've used SuperLogin before, the `0.13.X` release should be mostly backwards compatible.
 That version will only receive occasional bugfixes.
 New/ migrated projects should use a release >= `0.14.0`.

-Some changes in version `0.14.0`:
+Important changes in version `0.14.0`:
-- The adapters for session are no used.
 - db and doc ids no longer include PII, but be UUIDs instead.
-Existing user docs in `sl-users` and user-DBs must be migrated.
+Existing user docs in `sl-users` and user-DBs **must be migrated**.
+Check `CHANGELOG.md` for details.
+- The adapters for sessions (e.g `redis`) are no longer used.
 - signup with e-Mail only instead of `username` is preferred: now prevents account-guessing via `forgot-pass`, `login`, `signup` and `change-pass`
-- no more IP logging
-- some functionality has been removed (Cloudant legacy auth, `lockedUntil`,...)
+- some functionality has been removed (Cloudant legacy auth, `lockedUntil`, IP logging,...)

 Note that I'm only actively working on / performing security testing for the `local` email/PW authentication strategy.